 Patagonia, most especially, has not only been a major donor over the years, but hosted our founding meeting at its Ventura facility on June 15, 1993.
 Friends could not have been an effective organization over the years without the help of Patagonia.
 The annual Patagonia Salmon Run has been our major tabling/public outreach event for 23 straight years.

-The primary restoration project has been replacing Arundo donax and other invasive plants with native vegetation at the 220-acre Hedrick Ranch Nature Area upstream of Santa Paula.
+Hedrick Ranch Nature Area: A primary restoration project has been replacing Arundo donax and other invasive plants with native vegetation at the 220-acre Hedrick Ranch Nature Area, upstream of Santa Paula.
 Friends became stewards of this property in 2001 as the first purchase by the California State Coastal Conservancy’s River Parkway project.
-Fifty acres have been restored, with approximately 30 to go.
 The Ventura Audubon Society, UCSB’s RIVR Lab, and the Los Padres Chapter of the Sierra Club have supplied the bulk of the volunteers who have participated in this project.
+The site was set-up with help from the California Department of Fish and Wildlife, and our partners Santa Clara River Conservancy (SCRC), and UCSB.

 In addition to habitat restoration, Friends has most recently worked on endangered species recovery in partnership with California Trout through a grant from the California Department of Fish and Wildlife .
 This project involves developing a replacement for an Arizona crossing which is blocking passage of the endangered southern steelhead on Sisar Creek (tributary to Santa Paula Creek).
 After the design phase is concluded, funds will be sought for removal of the existing concrete roadway and emplacement of a 90-foot span steel truss bridge.